Massive US storm brings tornadoes to South, blizzard threat – KION546

 The storm system was expected to move into the Northeast and central Appalachians with snow and freezing rain by late Wednesday, forecasters said.
 The severe weather threat also continues into Wednesday for Louisiana, Mississippi, Alabama and the Florida Panhandle, according to the Storm Prediction Center in Norman, Oklahoma.

+“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the National Weather Service’s headquarters in Maryland.

-The weather is part of the same system that dumped heavy snow in the Sierra Nevada and western U.S. in recent days.
+The weather is part of the same system that dumped heavy snow in the Sierra Nevada over the weekend before moving east.

-The northern Rocky Mountains are predicted to get over a foot of snowfall, a boon to ski resorts that dot the range.
-But in Utah, search and rescue crews on Tuesday located the body of a skier who had gone missing at Solitude Mountain Resort a day earlier as snow continued to blanket Utah and the state’s ski resorts throughout the Wasatch Range.

-Salt Lake County law enforcement told KSL-TV the skier, a 37-year-old man, had been found dead Tuesday morning.
-The skier, who they did not name, was last seen on a chairlift in the afternoon and reported missing around 7 p.m.

 Groves reported from Sioux Falls, South Dakota.
-Associated Press writers Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; Sam Metz in Salt Lake City; Trisha Ahmed in Minneapolis; and Margery Beck in Omaha, Nebraska contributed to this report.
+Associated Press writers Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; and Margery Beck in Omaha, Nebraska; contributed to this report.